 On My Way Pre-K is Indiana’s first state-funded prekindergarten program for low-income children.
-In 2017, Monroe County was added as one of 20 Indiana counties eligible to participate in the program.
-Families with children turning 4 by August 1, 2019, are invited to learn more about the program and how to apply.
+Families with children turning 4 by August 1 are invited to learn more about the program and how to apply.

 What does On My Way Pre-K provide?

 On My Way Pre-K awards grants to 4-year-olds from low-income families with FREE high-quality pre-K the year before they begin kindergarten.
 Families can choose from any approved On My Way Pre-K program.

 Where will my child attend pre-K?

-There are more than 30 approved, early childhood providers in Monroe County that are a Level 3 or 4 on Paths to QUALITY™ — Indiana’s child care quality rating and improvement system.
-Prekindergarten providers participating in On My Way Pre-K may include public schools, community-based programs and private early child care centers and homes.
+There are 30 approved, early childhood providers in Monroe County that are a Level 3 or 4 on Paths to QUALITY™ — Indiana’s child care quality rating and improvement system.
+Prekindergarten providers participating in On My Way Pre-K may include public schools, community-based programs, and private early child care centers and homes.

 How do I know if my child qualifies?

 If you check every box, apply at onmywayprek.org.

-☐ Will your child turn four years old by August 1, 2019?
+☐ Will your child turn four years old by August 1 of the current year and plan to start kindergarten in the next school year?